RussellAbraham/build/README.md

     * index.html - the entry point into the app.
     * assets.js - the top-level config script used by index.html
     * assets/ - the directory to store project-specific scripts.
-    * scripts/ - the directory to hold dependecy scripts for the framework.
+    * vendor/ - the directory to hold modular scripts for the framework.
 * tools/ - the build tools to optimize the project.

 To optimize, run: